-15 equatorward basin-scale ocean heat transport and it sets the northward direction of the global cross-equatorial transport.
+- equatorward basin-scale ocean heat transport and it sets the northward direction of the global cross-equatorial transport.
 Its strength and variability however are not well known.
-The South Atlantic meridional transports are evaluated for four state-ofthe-art global Ocean Reanalyses (ORAs) and two Free-Running Models (FRMs) in the period 1997-2010.
+The South Atlantic transports are evaluated for four state-of-the-art global Ocean Reanalyses (ORAs) and two Free-Running Models (FRMs) in the period 1997-2010.
 All products employ the Nucleus for European Modelling of the Oceans model, and the ORAs share very similar configurations.
-Very few previous works have looked at ocean circulation patterns in reanalysis products, but here we show that tThe ORA basin interior 20 transports are consistently modified-improved by the assimilated in situ and satellite observations, relative to the FRMs, especially in the Argo period, with an improved representation of the south equatorial currents.
-The ORAs also exhibit systematically higher meridional transports than the FRMs, in closer agreement with large scale observational estimates at 35°S and western boundary measurements at 11°S. However, the transport data assimilation impacts by data assimilation on the meridional transports still greatly varies between the ORAs, leading to differences up to ~8 Sy and 0.4 PW in the South 25 Atlantic Meridional Overturning Circulation and the Meridional Heat Transports (MHTs), respectively.
-We narrow this down to ILarge inter-product discrepancies arise in the ORA-Wwestern Bboundary Ceurrents (WBCs) at both upper and deep levels explaining up to ~85% of the inter-product differences in their total MHTs., We show that and meridional velocity differences, rather than temperatures differences, in the WBCs drive ~83% of this MHT spread.
-Further analysis shows that only very confined temperature differences right against the western boundary geostrophically explain the large boundary current 30 velocity differences.
-These findings suggest show that the current present ocean observation network and data assimilation schemes, even with Argo data, can be used to consistently constrain the South Atlantic basin interior circulation in the ORAs, but not the overturning transport component which is dominated by the narrow western boundary currents. as in the South Atlantic.
+Very few previous works have looked at ocean circulation patterns in reanalysis products, but here we show that the ORA basin interior transports are - 20 consistently improved by the assimilated in situ and satellite observations, relative to the FRMs, especially in the Argo period.
+The ORAs also exhibit systematically higher meridional transports than the FRMs, in closer agreement with observational estimates at 35°S and 11°S. However, the data assimilation impact on the meridional transports still greatly varies between the ORAs, leading to differences up to ~8 Sv and 0.4 PW in the South Atlantic Meridional Overturning Circulation and the MHTs, respectively.
+We narrow this down to large inter-product discrepancies in the Western Boundary Currents (WBCs) at both upper and deep levels explaining up to ~85% of the inter-product differences in MHT.
+We show that meridional velocity differences, rather than temperatures differences, in the WBCs drive ~83% of this MHT spread.
+These findings show that the present ocean observation network and data assimilation schemes can be used to consistently constrain the South Atlantic interior circulation, but not the overturning component which is dominated by the narrow western boundary currents.
 This will likely limit the effectiveness of ORA products for climate or decadal prediction studies.